LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

   * Transfer
   * Back to queue

+{: .notice}
-**Note**: If the TTR macro is not used the message will be sent even if the TTR is overdue.
+  If the TTR macro is not used the message will be sent even if the TTR is overdue.

-# Limitations
+## Limitations

 * Conversation closed messages (displayed when the agent/consumer closes the conversation) are out of the scope of phase 1.
 Existing messages are displayed instead and are not editable on web messaging, nor editable per skill in in-app messaging).
 This will be supported in later phases.
 *  There is a known limitation in LivePerson that any conversations that start during working hours will still be defined as working hours even if mid conversation it is now off-hours (and vice versa).
 Auto messages works around this and will show the correct Time to Response (TTR) to the consumer.
 On the agent side however, the agent will see the wrong TTR (e.g. working hour TTR when it’s off hours).